Acquisition of Vocational Skills 1 (part A) (8793.3)

 Foundation of Unit

-The foundation of this unit is based in the required Industry knowledge, skills and practice for teaching a range of technology areas and outdoor recreation in a secondary school setting.
+The foundation of this unit is based in the required Industry knowledge, skills and practice for teaching in a range of technology areas in a secondary school setting.
 The teaching staff at RTOs are required to be appropriately qualified in their respective industry areas.

 - Semester 1, 2023, On-Campus, UC - Canberra, Bruce (212970)